ELECTRICAL & cOMPUTER eNGINEERING

 Article by Melinda Sevilla, October 26, 2022

-her story about her identity as a Filipina and woman in STEM, and how SDSU's organizations
+about her identity as a Filipina and woman in STEM, and how SDSU's organizations help

 Dr. Junfei Xie Named Presidential Research Faculty Fellows